Hvorfor kan sølvringe give en grøn farve på huden? - Lilla Villa

 If you want to reduce the risk, you can follow these simple tips:

-• Take off your jewelry when washing your hands, bathing, or exercising.
+• Take off your jewellery when washing your hands, bathing, or exercising.

 • Avoid exposing the rings to creams, perfume, and cleaning products.

-• Store the jewelry dry and polish them regularly with a soft cloth.
+• Store the jewellery in a dry place and polish it regularly with a soft cloth.

-• Optionally, apply a thin layer of clear nail polish or jewelry sealant on the inside of the ring so the skin is not in direct contact with the metal.
+• You can also apply a thin layer of clear nail polish or jewellery sealant to the inside of the ring so the skin does not come into direct contact with the metal.

-A greenish color on the skin is thus a known and harmless phenomenon that can occur when using 925 sterling silver or jewelry with a copper base and gold plating.
-The jewelry is still genuine and of high quality – and the discoloration can easily be avoided or removed.
+A greenish colour on the skin is therefore a well-known and harmless phenomenon that can occur when wearing 925 sterling silver or jewellery with a copper base and gold plating.
+The jewellery is still genuine and of high quality – and the discolouration can easily be avoided or removed.

-With us, we always use carefully selected materials such as 925 sterling silver, copper base coated with 14K/18K gold, copper coated with S925 sterling silver and S925 silver posts – all to ensure maximum durability, beauty, and comfort in our jewelry.
+We always use carefully selected materials such as 925 sterling silver, copper base plated with 14K/18K gold, copper plated with S925 sterling silver and S925 silver needle – all to ensure maximum durability, beauty, and comfort in our jewellery.

 Lilla Villa